 And sure enough, once he stopped giving a damn about the whole event or what everyone thinks of him, Eminem went back and crushed it.

-I like the many examples this summary used and am sure there are many more in the book (plus links to some of the studies Syed quotes, which are hard to find otherwise).
+I like the many examples this summary used and am sure there are many more in the book plus links to some of the studies Syed quotes, which are hard to find otherwise.
+Look at whether the summary on Blinkist strikes you and if it does, grab a copy of Bounce!

 Who would I recommend the Bounce summary to?